Can I Eat Expired Lobster Cooked Leftovers?

 What are the food safety risks?

 Consuming leftover cooked lobster poses risks of bacterial contamination, including pathogens like Vibrio, Salmonella, and Listeria.
-To prevent illness, always refrigerate leftovers promptly, reheat thoroughly, and avoid leaving cooked lobster at room temperature for extended periods.
+To reduce the risk of foodborne illness, always refrigerate leftovers promptly, reheat thoroughly, and avoid leaving cooked lobster at room temperature for extended periods.
 High-risk scenarios include improper storage temperatures and prolonged storage beyond recommended timeframes.

 What are some pro storage tips?